fredrikaverpil/flickrdumpr/README.md

 ### Known issues and limitations

 * There is currently no way of retrieving the original file extension for videos.
 AFAIK this is a [limitation in the API](https://www.flickr.com/groups/51035612836@N01/discuss/72157621698855558/).
-Therefore, ".mov" is being appended to all video file names, regardless of which extension the should really have.
+Therefore, ".mov" is being appended to all video filenames, regardless of which extension the should really have.
 * You cannot cherry-pick albums to download.
 This script downloads all albums associated with your Flickr account.
 However, it will skip existing photos and videos which have already been downloaded.
 * You will end up with duplicate files if you have assigned the same photo/video to more than one album.
 That same file will download into each album folder.
 * No log file is being created.